longjl1/Time-to-mato/docs/roadmap.md

 - [2025-01-24] nudged the roadmap toward richer focus settings, quieter task input, and more polished daily planning.

 - [2025-02-08] nudged the roadmap toward richer focus settings, quieter task input, and more polished daily planning.

+- [2025-02-19] nudged the roadmap toward richer focus settings, quieter task input, and more polished daily planning.